-Karin Murthy recently joined the Services Research department at IBM's T. J. Watson Research Center.
+Karin Murthy is a manager and research staff member at IBM's T. J. Watson Research Center.
 Her expertise is in information management and analytics.
 She is a member of IBM's Academy of Technology.

 Between 2005 and 2008, Karin was at IBM's Almaden Research Center in the US where she worked on next-generation RFID data management.
-Next to conducting research on efficient query processing, data mining, and data privacy, she has co-developed Theseos query middleware to enable sharing of RFID data across independent organizations.
+Next to conducting research on efficient query processing, data mining, and data privacy, she has co-developed Theseos query middleware to enable the sharing of RFID data across independent organizations.
 Her work has contributed to several IBM products and solutions.

-Karin received her PhD degree in computer science from the University of Munich in Germany in 2004.
+Karin received her Ph.D. degree in computer science from the University of Munich in Germany in 2004.
 Her dissertation research focused on similarity search and data mining for complex objects.
 She has published in international conferences and journals.
 She has also been a reviewer, program committee member, and general chair for international journals, conferences, and workshops.
-She has taught various subjects in computer science to both graduate and undergraduate students, and supervised projects and dissertations.
+She has taught various subjects in computer science to both graduate and undergraduate students and supervised projects and dissertations.